BrandonBian/leetcode/problems-and-solutions/LeetCode/hash-table-solutions.md

-# LeetCode - Hash Tables | Problems
+# LeetCode - Hash Tables | Solutions
 * **Note**:
   * :heavy_check_mark: means **MUST DO (i.e., very important, typical, or good) problems** that should definitely be familiar with
   * :wavy_dash: means problems that are less typical